bilgino/angularforddd/README.md

 }
 ```

-In the second example, the domain logic is loosely coupled to the UI controller.
+In the second example, the domain logic is loosely coupled from the UI controller.
 Encapsulation protects the integrity of the model data.
 Keeping the model as independent as possible improves usability and allows easier refactoring.
 **Neither domain state nor domain logic should be developed as part of UI controllers**.

 **» Mapper pattern**<br/>

-By leveraging a domain layer in the frontend, we ensure that business behavior works.
-With higher functional ability through the use of (rich) domain models, we must take the Mapper pattern into account.
-A common practice for the reason of typesaftyness is to declare interfaces for plain JavaScript object literals.
-In the context of mapping, it's important to make a distinction between the type system and data schema.
+By implementing a domain layer in the frontend, we ensure that business behavior works.
+With higher functional ability through the use of (rich) domain models, we should take the Mapper pattern into consideration.
+A common practice for the reason of typesaftyness is to declare interfaces in support of plain JavaScript object literals.
+In the context of mapping, it's important to make a clear distinction between the typing system in TypeScript and data schema of models.

 Mapping JSON-encoded server data in the frontend is mandatory if: